Belvedere Palace – tickets, prices, discounts, hours, must see

 The Orangery

-The Belvedere Orangery was built to be a home for the Palace’s orange trees.
+The Orangery was built to maintain the appropriate temperature for the orange trees of the Palace.

 The Orangery is unique because they built a mechanism to remove the building’s roof during the summer months.